sanjay-bandaru06/Sanjay-s-portfolio/README.md

 🎨 Tailwind CSS

-💾 Vercel (Deployment)
+💾 Vercel(for deployment)

-✨ Features
+📁 Features

-Fully responsive design for all devices 📱💻
+Responsive design for all screen sizes 📱💻

-Smooth scrolling and animation effects ✨
+Smooth scroll and animation effects ✨

-Clean and modular React component structure 🧩
+Clean and modular React components 🧩

-Easy customization using Tailwind utility classes 🎯
+Easy to customize with Tailwind utility classes 🎯

-Professional portfolio sections:
+Professional sections: About, Skills, Projects, Contact, etc. 👨‍💻

-About

-Skills

-Projects

-Contact

-📁 Project Structure

-Reusable and well-organized React components

-Utility-first styling with Tailwind CSS

-Optimized for performance and scalability

 🧑‍💻 How to Use
-1️⃣ Clone the Repository
+1. Clone the Repo
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name

-2️⃣ Install Dependencies
+2. Install Dependencies
 npm install

-3️⃣ Run the Application
+3. Run the App
 npm start

-4️⃣ Build for Production
+4. Build for Production
 npm run build

 📚 Learning Highlights